technologiestiftung/giessdenkiez-de/readme-new.md

 ## Step 3: Deploy and automate
 ### After executing the following steps, you will have a working version of Gieß den Kiez (for your own city) deployed and automated.
+### Disclaimer: This is the stack we are using for production.
+You are free to choose the technology by yourself.
 - Create accounts for the following services:
     - Mapbox https://www.mapbox.com/ for providing the Map
     - Supabase https://supabase.com/ for hosting Database + API